Training Family Child Care Providers in Baltimore

 Access to child care is critical to the well-being of children and families.
 Baltimore is one of many American cities with child care deserts,” neighborhoods in which high-quality child care options are inadequate.
 Licensed child care centers operated out of the owner’s house — commonly referred to as family child care — are a popular and affordable solution for many working parents.
 But the process of launching these businesses can be daunting for child care providers.

-Not only does this program help Baltimore’s working parents access the child care they need in communities with limited options, but it also connects entrepreneurs to what they need to start their own businesses,” says Sara Cooper, a senior associate with the Foundation’s Baltimore Civic Site.
+Not only does this program help Baltimore’s working parents access the child care they need in communities with limited options, but it also connects entrepreneurs to what they need to start their own businesses,” said Sara Cooper, a senior associate with the Foundation’s Baltimore Civic Site.

 What Is Growing Opportunities for Family Child Care?